24 Dead, 12 Injured in Explosion at Crowded Store

 The injured were taken to six different hospitals across Hermosillo for treatment.
 Medical personnel worked over the weekend to stabilize those affected, many suffering from serious smoke inhalation and burns.
 This incident coincided with one of Mexico’s major cultural events, where families traditionally gather to pay tribute to deceased relatives.

 Mexican President Claudia Sheinbaum extended condolences to the families affected in a public statement.
-She confirmed ongoing communication with Governor Durazo to coordinate support efforts and directed Interior Secretary Rosa Icela RodrÃguez to send a team to aid families of the victims and the injured.
+She confirmed ongoing communication with Governor Durazo to coordinate support efforts and directed Interior Secretary Rosa Icela Rodríguez to send a team to aid the families of the victims and the injured.

 The discount chain Waldo’s released a statement expressing sorrow over the deaths and pledged full cooperation with authorities investigating the incident.
-The company extended sympathies to the victims and their families while efforts continue to determine the cause of the fire.

 The timing of the incident added to the gravity, as the Day of the Dead holiday typically results in increased store traffic as families purchase items for traditional observances.
 The holiday, which runs from October 31 to November 2, involves gatherings at cemeteries, home altars with photos and offerings, and meals honoring departed loved ones.